progit/progit/fi/02-git-basics/01-chapter2.markdown

 	#       modified:   benchmarks.rb
 	#

-Right below the “Changes to be committed” text, it says use `git reset HEAD <file>...` to unstage.
-So, let’s use that advice to unstage the benchmarks.rb file:
+Right below the “Changes to be committed” text, it says "use `git reset HEAD <file>...` to unstage".
+So, let’s use that advice to unstage the `benchmarks.rb` file:

 	$ git reset HEAD benchmarks.rb
 	benchmarks.rb: locally modified
 	$ git status
 	# On branch master